Allen Hall Theatre

 Allen Hall, also known as the Allen Hall Theatre, is a building at the University of Otago in Dunedin, New Zealand.
 It is named after James Allen, Vice-Chancellor and then Chancellor of the university, who was instrumental in raising funds for building the hall.
 Originally the student association building, opened in 1914, the hall now operates as a theatre.
 Allen Hall is known for the series of Lunchtime Theatre performances.
+The hall and archway are registered as a Category I historic place by Heritage New Zealand.

 History of the building

 In 1909 it was proposed that a building be constructed for the use of students.
 At that time, the university had 323 students, with only two cloakrooms.
 There was nowhere for students to socialise, read, or pass the time between lectures.
 Furthermore, the largest room was the Chemistry Lecture Hall, which was too small to accommodate all the students of the university at once, having space only to seat the women students, and leaving the men ranged around the walls and listening from the corridors.
 Social events were required to be held in hired halls off-campus due to the fixed seating in the lecture theatre.

 The proposal was made in 1909 for a building to house a ballroom for socials and student meetings, a reading room and committee room, cloak rooms, a gymnasium, lunch room and lavatories, at an estimated cost of £6000.
 By 1911, the estimated cost of construction had risen to £10,500.
 Architect Edmund Anscombe, who had just completed the Dental School and the School of Mines, was appointed by mid-1912.
 It was used for graduation ceremonies and started being used for performing arts in the 1920s.

 The building, constructed of bluestone with white facings, was officially opened by the Governor of New Zealand Lord Liverpool on 7 April 1914.
 Alumna Emily Seideberg donated an armchair for the women's cloakroom.

 In 1960 due to a growing enrolment University of Otago opened a bigger Student Union building and the Allen Hall fell into disrepair until the theatre department took it over.
 It had renovations in the early 1970s to adapt it for theatre use under the direction of Drama lecturer David Carnegie.
+In 1988, the building and adjoining archway were registered as a Category I historic place by Heritage New Zealand.